 It began with the opening of Dachau in 1933, and with the passing of the first tranche of racial laws in the same year.
-The following anti-Jewish legislation and boycotts, the dividing of people into Aryan and non-Aryan, the November 1938 pogroms, and, eventually, the attempt to annihilate all Europe’s Jews – were all part of the same path.
+The following anti-Jewish legislation and boycotts, the dividing of people into Aryan and non-Aryan, the events of November 1938, and, eventually, the attempt to annihilate all Europe’s Jews – were all part of the same path.

-The German government established concentration camps from the early 1930s onwards – although the distinction between these and the later extermination camps is a difficult one to make, given how many thousands were also killed in concentration camps, even before the outbreak of the Second World War.
+The German National Socialist government established concentration camps from the early 1930s onwards, although clear distinction between these and the later extermination camps can be a difficult one to make, given how many thousands were also killed in concentration camps, even before the outbreak of the Second World War.

 Once the war started, Jewish ghettos were established, many of which were constructed in occupied Poland.
-Countless hundreds of thousands of European Jews were deported to these ghettos, to live in cramped and unsanitary conditions; many died of starvation, cold and disease.
+Countless hundreds of thousands of European Jews were deported to these ghettos, to live in cramped and unsanitary conditions; many died of starvation, cold, heat, and disease.

-Jews were marched or driven in trucks to the killing sites, which were often trenches, quarries or anti-tank ditches.
-They were forced to hand over any valuables, to strip, and if no useable site existed in the area, the victims were often forced to dig the trenches that would form their graves.
-They were shot either standing by the side of these trenches, or forced to stand or lie down in them to be shot.
+Jews were marched or driven in trucks to the killing sites, which were often trenches, quarries, or anti-tank ditches.
+They were forced to hand over any valuables, to strip, and if no useable site existed in the area, people were often forced to dig the trenches that would form their graves.
+They were shot either while being forced to stand by the side of these trenches, or made to stand or lie down in them to be shot.

 In these early days such mass shootings were common across a vast geographical area, as was killing small numbers of Jews at a time in ‘gas vans’.
 The exhaust fumes from the trucks were pumped directly into them, killing anyone locked inside.
 However, these close contact methods of killing were seen by the regime as both slow and inefficient, and as damaging to the morale of German soldiers.
 Thus, other mass killing methods were also being trialled.

-After the Wannsee Conference, held in January 1942, what most people think of as the ‘Final Solution’ began in earnest.
+After the Wannsee Conference, held in January 1942, what many think of as the ‘Final Solution’ began in earnest.
 Now, the systematic deportation of Jews began, to six extermination camps (all established in occupied Poland): Chelmno, Belzec, Sobibor, Treblinka, Auschwitz-Birkenau, and Majdanek.

 These camps were designed specifically to carry out genocide.
 It is estimated that around three million Jews were gassed in extermination camps.